service-portal/x-archive/README.md

 Service Portal contains of two parts:
 - *Framework*: a set of APIs and [Angular.js](https://angularjs.org/) services and directives that help to render portals.
 - *Portals*: a group of pages linked by their pageId.
 For example: `sp_config` is a Portal contains a set tools to help you configure and create and mantain widgets.

-### Page
-A page is a collection of containers rows and columns that contain widgets built using the Service Portal Designer.
-Pages are referenced by their Page ID.
-Pages can be used on multiple portals.